trajano/xt720opt/README.md

 # Motorola Milestone XT720 optimization script

 This one is specifically for the use with Dexter's 1.2a Froyo mod for the XT720.

+# Purpose

-At the moment, the only it does is ensure that busybox is set up properly in /system/xbin after a Nandroid restore.
+* Install busybox in /system/xbin after a Nandroid restore.
+* Set up some properties in /data/local.prop to improve performance and get Gingerbread keyboard (http://forum.xda-developers.com/showthread.php?t=875202) working correctly

 This project provides some scripts and replacement files to optimize the Motorola Milestone XT720.
 This was based on the Apps2SD, Link2SD modifications.